waltervh/BornAgain-website/content/documentation/working-with-python/fitting/fitting-highlights/instrument-description/index.md

 [Real life fit example: experiment at GALAXI]({{% ref-example "fitting/extended/experiment-at-galaxi" %}}).

-Our sample represents a 3-layer system (substrate, teflon and air) with Ag nanoparticles sitting on top of teflon layer.
+Our sample represents a 3-layer system (substrate, teflon and air) with Ag nanoparticles sitting on top of the teflon layer.
-The PILATUS 1M detector was placed at a distance of 1730 mm downstream of the sample.
+The PILATUS 1M detector was placed at a distance of 1730 mm from the sample.

 {{< figscg src="./setup_galaxi_experiment.png" class="center" >}}